deima24/Healty-Food/README.md

 ## Reviews Page

-* Gives option to select the title to which product you want to give review
+* Gives option to select the topic to which topic you want to give review or an opion
-* Shows creatted date review owner can delete or edit it
+* Shows created date owner can delete or edit it and users can commented in the post

 ![basket](/media/forum-review.png)